"Before we get into how we are going to approach this work, tell me about the most common reasons that transformation programmes like this don't work"

 PMOs help organisations meet somewhere in the middle.

 They look at the ins and outs of every project to ensure that its projected cost and scope are accurate so that every project in your pipeline makes financial sense.
-Thanks to processes and access to data they've created, PMOs can accurately estimate the budget, time, and resources a project needs, so every project comes in on budget—not under or over.
+Thanks to processes and access to data they've created, PMOs can accurately estimate the budget, time, and resources a project needs, so every project comes in as far as possible on budget.

 3. You can put your datasets to work